yuhangwang/ninjag-python/README.md

   they must be written as the way they are.
 * `in` and `out` can be either a string or a list of strings
 * the `rules` and `tasks` sections from multiple inputs
-  will be concatenated, but `const` definitions will be
+  will be concatenated.
+Repeated `const` definitions will
-  overridden (files specified later have higher priority)
+  be retained (no overridden).
+  The is an intentional design to avoid the confusion/bugs
+  caused by mutations (overwriting).

 ## Examples
 input1.yaml
 ```
 const:
-  cflags: -Wall -Wconversion -Wextra
+- cflags: -Wall -Wconversion -Wextra
+- extra_dir: /home/include
+- I:
+  - -I${extra_dir}

 rules:
-  cc: gcc $cflags $in -o $out
+  cc: gcc $cflags $I $in -o $out

 tasks:
 - rule: cc
   in:
   - hello.c
-  out:
+  - main.c
-  - hello.exe
+  out: hello.exe
   const:
-    cflags: -Wall
+  - cflags: -Wall

 ```